top of page

 - Hobby Lobby: Hobby Lobby is considered more of a home decor store than a fabric store.
 While they do carry fabric and some notions, their selection is smaller and quite a bit less organized than Joann's.
 But still a great place to shop!

 - Quilted Treasures in Rogers (Or any quilt or stand-alone fabric store): If you haven't been to Quilted Treasures, I highly recommend it!
 Even just to have a look around at their beautiful samples and displays.
 You cannot beat the quality of fabric from a quilt store.
 Higher quality of course means slightly higher prices but depending on what you are making the extra quality might be worth considering.
-For example, quilt stores carry the highest quality of flannel, making it a great option to purchase PJ pants fabric that will outlast the competitions best flannel.
+For example, quilt stores carry the highest quality of flannel, making it a great option to purchase fabric that will outlast the competitions best flannel.
 They don't, however, carry a lot of the notions that may be required to complete your project.
 If you go to QT, tell them Kelly Scharber sent you :-)

 What to buy: